 A 4-year architectural engineering program may offer a mechanical concentration aimed at individuals interested in pursuing careers in HVAC or AC engineering.
 Graduates are prepared for entry-level positions as architectural engineers.
 In addition to courses and lab studies, students may complete thesis projects prior to graduation.
 Courses related to HVAC and air conditioning may include these:

 - HVAC control systems

 - Environmental control systems

 - Solar energy building system design

 Graduates of mechanical engineering programs typically go on to engineering careers where they design, create, and test mechanical equipment, tools, and systems.
 Some graduates may focus their career in designing air conditioning and HVAC systems for residential, commercial and industrial settings.

 Employment and Salary Info

 Graduates of this program could also find work as architectural engineers who take part in the design, construction and operation of buildings, and they may choose to specialize in HVAC or mechanical systems design.
-As of January 2016, architectural engineers earned a median annual wage of $63,066, according to PayScale.com.
+As of 2019, architectural engineers earned a mean annual wage of $64,278, according to PayScale.com.